ranon-rat/iploggerGO/README.md

 # iploggerGO
-use ngrok for use this
+use ngrok or something for use this